-For the third year, Sharp Mary Birch Hospital for Women was one of three hospitals in the U.S. chosen by Discovery Health Channel to be featured in 10 hours of live television for a show entitled "Birth Day Live!"
+For the third year, Sharp Mary Birch Hospital for Women is one of three hospitals in the U.S. chosen by Discovery Health Channel to be featured in 10 hours of live television for a show entitled "Birth Day Live!"

-More than 77 percent of East County voters approved Proposition G, Grossmont Healthcare District's $247 million bond measure created to address the community's growing needs for emergency care and other medical services.
+More than 77 percent of East County voters approve Proposition G, Grossmont Healthcare District's $247 million bond measure created to address the community's growing needs for emergency care and other medical services.
 A portion of the funds will help Sharp Grossmont Hospital complete its Emergency and Critical Care Tower.

-Sharp Grossmont Hospital awarded prestigious Magnet® designation for its excellence in nursing practices and quality patient care.
+Sharp Grossmont Hospital is awarded prestigious Magnet® designation for its excellence in nursing practices and quality patient care.

 Sharp Memorial Hospital is named 25th among America's "50 Exceptional Hospitals" for quality and patient safety in a nationwide study conducted by the Leapfrog Group, as published in Consumers Digest.

-Sharp Mary Birch Hospital for Women was one of three U.S. hospitals chosen by Discovery Health Channel to be featured in 10 hours of live television for a show entitled "Birth Day Live!"
+Sharp Mary Birch Hospital for Women is one of three U.S. hospitals chosen by Discovery Health Channel to be featured in 10 hours of live television for a show entitled "Birth Day Live!"
 This is the second year that Sharp Mary Birch participated in the show.

-Sharp Metropolitan Medical Campus broke ground on a major expansion project.
+Sharp Metropolitan Medical Campus breaks ground on a major expansion project.
 Scheduled for completion in 2008, the medical campus will be one of the most modern, technologically advanced, patient-focused care centers in the nation.